Convergence Analysis of Distributed Optimization: A Dissipativity Framework: Incremental Dissipativity Approach

 In particular, it is well known that the gradient of a $\mu$-strongly convex differentiable function is $\mu$-strongly monotone.
 Then, for gradient-based methods, where $\varphi_i = \nabla f_i$, a $\mu$-strongly convex cost function $f_i$ implies a sector bound given by

 which follows immediately from Definition~\ref{def:convex}.
-Similarly, a $K$-Lipschitz oracle satisfies the sector bound given by
+A $K$-Lipschitz oracle satisfies a similar quadratic sector bound.
 Several further examples with different oracles are given in \cite{Lessard_2022}.
 If an oracle satisfies several sector bounds, it also satisfies any conic combination of them, allowing us to exploit more than one known property simultaneously.

 Given sector bounds on the oracles $\varphi_i$, our goal is to prove that the interconnection of $\Sigma_i$, $i=1,2,\dots,N$, is contractive under any nonlinear feedback at each $\Sigma_i$ that satisfies the corresponding sector bound.
-To tackle that problem, the notion of contraction needs to be extended to systems with inputs and outputs.
+To tackle this problem, the notion of contraction needs to be extended to systems with inputs and outputs.
 This leads to the notion of incremental dissipativity \cite{Sepulchre_Chaffey_Forni_2022}, analogously to how dissipativity theory \cite{Willems_1972a, Willems_1972b} generalises Lyapunov theory to open systems. \begin{definition} Consider a discrete-time dynamical system $\Sigma$ with state $x\in\mathbb{R}^n$, input $u\in\mathbb{R}^m$, and output $y\in\mathbb{R}^p$, and a supply rate $s:\mathbb{R}^{p}\times\mathbb{R}^m\to \mathbb{R}$.
 The system $\Sigma$ is said to be incrementally dissipative with respect to $s$, with dissipation rate $\gamma\in(0,1]$, if there exists a positive definite function $V:\mathbb{R}^n\to\mathbb{R}$ such that

-for all incremental trajectories $\Delta u, \Delta x$ and corresponding $\Delta y$. \end{definition} That is, incremental dissipativity can be viewed as the standard notion of dissipativity in terms of incremental trajectories.